jourquin/Nodus/devtools/tests/README.md

 edge and time attribution for partial and whole-search opportunities, first searches, duplicate and empty destination sets, unreachable targets introduced by overflow, sequence/source resets, invalid cost conditions and failed searches.
-It compares complete predecessor and distance arrays with ordinary Dijkstra, including 600 random searches with cost ties, zero-cost edges and loading restrictions.
+It compares complete predecessor and distance arrays with ordinary Dijkstra, including 1,200 random searches across both graph/heap representations with cost ties, zero-cost edges and loading restrictions.
 No project or database is opened.
 Run these developer checks after changing the
 diagnostic: